-A (SPD) is designed to protect electrical systems and equipment from surge events by limiting transient voltages and diverting surge currents.
+A surge protective device (SPD) is designed to protect electrical systems and equipment from surge events by limiting transient voltages and diverting surge currents.

 Surges can originate externally, most intensely by lightning, or internally by the switching of electrical loads.
-The sources of these internal surges, which , can include loads turning on and off, relays and/or breakers operating, heating systems, motors and office equipment.
+The sources of these internal surges, which account for 65% of all transients, can include loads turning on and off, relays and/or breakers operating, heating systems, motors and office equipment.

 Without the appropriate SPD, transient events can harm electronic equipment and cause costly downtime.
 The importance of these devices in electrical protection is undeniable, but how do these devices actually work?
 And what components and factors are central to their performance?